microsoft/fastlane-plugin-appcenter/README.md

 ## Contact

 We're on Twitter as [@vsappcenter](https://www.twitter.com/vsappcenter).
-Additionally you can reach out to us on the [App Center](https://appcenter.ms/apps) portal by using the blue Intercom button on the bottom right to start a conversation.
+Additionally you can reach out to us on the [App Center](https://appcenter.ms/apps) portal.
+Open the "?" menu on the top right corner of screen, then use "Contact support" to file a support ticket.
+Our support team is there to answer your questions and help you solve your problems.